ATM (TV series)

-ATM is an Indian Telugu-language heist thriller streaming television series set in Hyderabad, starring VJ Sunny, Krishna Burugula, Ravi Raj, Roiel Shree, Divi Vadthya, Divya Vani, and Prudhvi Raj.
+ATM is an Indian Telugu-language heist thriller streaming television series set in Hyderabad, starring Subbaraju, VJ Sunny, Krishna Burugula, Ravi Raj, Roiel Shree, Divi Vadthya, Divya Vani, and Prudhvi Raj.
 It was directed by debutant C. Chandra Mohan, from a story penned by Harish Shankar, and produced by Harshith and Hanshitha Reddy, under Dil Raju Productions, a subsidiary wing of Sri Venkateswara Creations.

 The music was scored by Prashanth R Vihari, cinematography by Monic Kumar G, and dialogues written by Vijay Muthyam and CP Emmanuel.
 The series follows four youngsters from the slums of Hyderabad, who rob for their livelihood.
 They get trapped in a high-profile case and are named the most-wanted accused.
 It was streamed on ZEE5 from 20 January 2023.

 Plot

 Jagan, Karthik, Abhay and Harsha are four streetsmart youngsters who live in the slums of Hyderabad and are often involved in petty thefts to earn their bread and live a happy life.
 One day fate forces the four of them to attempt that one big robbery that changes their life and fate forever and in this attempt their paths cross with a strict and ruthless cop called Hegde and a political leader named Gajendra, both of them eyeing their loot.
 How do the four guys save themselves and how do they escape from the hunt of Hegde forms the story of ATM.